1952 Iranian legislative election: Results

 The highly organized Tudeh Party failed to win a single seat, despite receiving the second-highest number of votes.

 In Tehran, the turnout was double that of previous election and the National Front candidates, including members of Iran Party, Toilers Party, Muslim Mojahedin and non-partisan nationalists won all twelve seats.
 In Tabriz, the nine deputies elected were supporters of Mossadegh.

 According to David McDowall, in Mahabad the candidate known to be a Democratic Party of Iranian Kurdistan member was overwhelmingly elected but the results were annulled.
 However, Denise Natali states that the candidate was named Vaziri, who belonged to Tudeh Party.
 Royalist cleric Hassan Emami eventually took office representing the constituency and was elected as Speaker of the parliament.
 A CIA document states that the Shah was behind his election.

 U.S. interference

-Historian Ervand Abrahamian, in an interview with Democracy Now!, said U.S. State Department documents declassified in 2017 reveal that their strategy was to undermine Mohammad Mosaddegh through parliament and the U.S. Central Intelligence Agency (CIA) spent lot of money to get their 18 favorable candidates elected.
+Historian Ervand Abrahamian, in an interview with Democracy Now!, said U.S. State Department documents declassified in 2017 reveal that their strategy was to undermine Mohammad Mosaddegh through parliament and that the Central Intelligence Agency (CIA) spent a lot of money promoting 18 of the candidates.